opengovsg/GoGovSG/README.md

 [webpack.config.js](https://webpack.js.org/configuration/) file is used to describe the configurations required for webpack.

-1. **entry:** entry: ./src/client/index.js is where the application starts executing and webpack starts bundling.
+1. **entry:** entry: ./src/client/app/index.tsx is where the application starts executing and webpack starts bundling.
     Note: babel-polyfill is added to support async/await.
 Read more [here](https://babeljs.io/docs/en/babel-polyfill#usage-in-node-browserify-webpack).
 2. **output path and filename:** the target directory and the filename for the bundled output
+3. **resolve:** We use aliasing at bundle time to inject and resolve the right asset variant path, which allows us to easily switch between asset folders for the different environments.
-3. **module loaders:** Module loaders are transformations that are applied on the source code of a module.
+4. **module loaders:** Module loaders are transformations that are applied on the source code of a module.
 We pass all the js file through [babel-loader](https://github.com/babel/babel-loader) to transform JSX to Javascript.
 Fonts and images are loaded through [file-loader](https://github.com/webpack-contrib/file-loader).
-4. **Dev Server:** Configurations for the webpack-dev-server which will be described in coming section.
+5. **Dev Server:** Configurations for the webpack-dev-server which will be described incoming section.
-5. **plugins:** [clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin) is a webpack plugin to remove the build folder(s) before building. [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) simplifies creation of HTML files to serve your webpack bundles.
+6. **plugins:** [clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin) is a webpack plugin to remove the build folder(s) before building. [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) simplifies creation of HTML files to serve your webpack bundles.
 It loads the template (public/index.html) and injects the output bundle.

 ### Webpack dev server